WhiteBoxSec/Proxmox-Kali-Packer/README.md

 # Proxmox-Kali-Packer
-Packer template for creating Kali cloud-init image.
+Packer template for creating Kali cloud-init image in Proxmox.

-This is for a Kali cloud-init image on Packer.
-The main packer file also adds in Tailscale for use on internal penetration tests.
+This is for a Kali cloud-init image in Proxmox.
+The main Packer file also adds in Tailscale for use on internal penetration tests or remote access.

 ## Usage